HPH-Fabrication-Addins/cinx-api-docs/source/includes/_labor-units.md

   - MCAA - **Component** and **Work Activity**
   - PHCC - **Per Fitting** and **Per Joint**

-HPH has license agreements with both of these trade organinzations which allow us to store their labor units as CINX catalogs and provide API services to access their content.
+HPH has license agreements with both of these trade organizations which allow us to store their labor units as CINX catalogs and provide API services to access their content.
 Every labor unit has been assigned a unique HPH Labor Code.
 The code can stored in local database and used in API calls to access the actual labor unit values.

-The API also offers full database and update files of the labor units so that a sofware system can have a labor unit update feature.
+The API also offers full database and update files of the labor units so that a software system can have a labor unit update feature.

 HPH has also linked the industry labor units to our HPH Plumbing/Mechanical catalog items.
 Both PHCC methods and the MCAA Component method have been assigned to our items.

 **NOTES**

-  - **Labor units will be returned ONLY if the organziation is authorized by the labor unit source (trade organization) to access them**.
+  - **Labor units will be returned ONLY if the organization is authorized by the labor unit source (trade organization) to access them**.
   - Please review the assumptions from each trade organization in regards to how the units were calculated and their intended use.
   - The Labor Unit API responses will contain a field named **joint_quantity**.
 This will be populated only when the labor source is PHCC and the method is Per Joint.